Erie in Erie County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Erected 1941 by Pennsylvania Historical and Museum Commission.

 Topics and series.
 This historical marker is listed in these topic lists: War of 1812 • Waterways & Vessels.
-In addition, it is included in the Pennsylvania Historical and Museum Commission series list.
+In addition, it is included in the Pennsylvania Historical and Museum Commission (PHMC) series list.
 A significant historical date for this entry is September 10, 1813.

 Location.
 42° 8.219′ N, 80° 5.227′ W. Marker is in Erie, Pennsylvania, in Erie County.
-Marker can be reached from Front Street.
+It can be reached from Front Street.
 Located behind the Erie Maritime Museum.
 Touch for map.
 Marker is at or near this postal address: 150 E Front St, Erie PA 16507, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-African American Sailors in the Battle of Lake Erie (a few steps from this marker); Making of the Flag "Don't Give Up The Ship" (a few steps from this marker); Paul Allman Siple (about 300 feet away, measured in a direct line); USS Michigan Anchor (about 300 feet away); William Leverett Morrison (about 300 feet away); Erie 9-11 Memorial (about 400 feet away); Hero of Gettysburg (about 400 feet away); Freshwater Fishing Capital (approx. 0.2 miles away).
+At least 8 other markers are within walking distance of this marker: African American Sailors in the Battle of Lake Erie (a few steps from this marker); Making of the Flag "Don't Give Up The Ship" (a few steps from this marker); Paul Allman Siple (about 300 feet away, measured in a direct line); USS Michigan Anchor (about 300 feet away); William Leverett Morrison (about 300 feet away); Erie 9-11 Memorial (about 400 feet away); Hero of Gettysburg (about 400 feet away); Freshwater Fishing Capital (approx. 0.2 miles away).
 Touch for a list and map of all markers in Erie.

 Related markers.
 Click here for a list of markers that are related to this marker.
 To better understand the relationship, study each marker in the order shown.